 What are parasomnias?

-Types of Parasomnias
+Types of Non-REM Parasomnias

 Sleep terrors/night terrors

 Sleepwalking most often occurs during deep non-REM sleep (stage 3), early in the night.
-These episodes vary widely in complexity and duration.
-This disorder is most commonly seen in children aged six to twelve; however, sleepwalking can occur among younger children, adults, and the elderly.
+This sleep disorder is most commonly seen in children aged six to twelve; however, sleepwalking can occur among younger children, adults, and the elderly.
 Sleepwalking appears to run in families.
-Sleepwalking can sometimes be dangerous because the sleepwalker is unaware of his or her surroundings and can bump into objects or can fall down.
+Sleepwalking can sometimes be dangerous because the sleepwalker is unaware of his or her surroundings and can bump into objects or fall down.

 REM sleep behavior disorder (RBD)

-People with rapid eye movement (REM) sleep behavior disorder act out dramatic and/or violent dreams during REM sleep.
+Rapid eye movement (REM) sleep behavior disorder (RBD) is an REM parasomnia in which people act out dramatic and/or violent dreams during REM sleep.
 REM sleep usually involves a state of paralysis (atonia), but people with this condition move the body or limbs while dreaming.

-© Copyright 1995-2013 The Cleveland Clinic Foundation.
+© Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
-Please consult your health care provider for advice about a specific medical condition.This document was last reviewed on: 10/20/2013...#12133
+Please consult your health care provider for advice about a specific medical condition.This document was last reviewed on: 12/20/2016...#12133